ravi11112/Ansible/README.md

 To connect your Ansible host with a node using SSH, you can use Ansible to generate an SSH key pair on the host and copy the public key to the node's authorized_keys file.
 Here are the steps to do this:
-Generate an SSH key pair on the Ansible host using the ssh-keygen command.
-This will create a public key file (id_rsa.pub) and a private key file (id_rsa) in the ~/.ssh directory.
+Generate an SSH key pair on the Ansible host using the **ssh-keygen** command.
+This will create a public key file **(id_rsa.pub)** and a private key file (id_rsa) in the ~/.ssh directory.
-Copy the public key to the node's authorized_keys file.
+Copy the public key to the node's **authorized_keys file**.

 ## AD-hoc commands use for simple task   and inventory to store ip,hostname,ssh,...

-*Ad-hoc commands* are one-off commands that you can run on one or more hosts using the `ansible` command-line tool.
+// *Ad-hoc commands* are one-off commands that you can run on one or more hosts using the `ansible` command-line tool.
 Ad-hoc commands are useful for tasks that you don't need to run frequently or that don't require a full playbook.
 Ad-hoc commands are specified using the `-m` flag, which stands for "module", and the `-a` flag, which stands for "arguments".
 For example, the following ad-hoc command uses the `shell` module to run the `touch` command on all hosts in the inventory file:

  <b> ansible -i inventory all -m "shell" -a "touch ravi" </b>